emmahello/um/Xueyan Lu UM notes.md

 	Print Isodose plan: 0000 START TBD SBRT Needs VOLUMES 4DCT-Generate ITV: Dsmt takes when it becomes available Open both 0-90% series and Average series - Click 0-90% series -  click 4D - Select All (- Setting icon - ITV Creation Options - select Deformable Propagation) - highligh GTV - Create ITV - waiting propagating
-	... (two new structures generated: GTV, which is GTV in all Phase, and ITV) - rename the GTV in all Phase as GTV_All - Contours - Transfer All Contours - Select GTV_MD and ITV (don't select GTV_ALL)
+	... (two new structures generated: GTV, which is GTV in all Phase, and ITV) - rename the GTV in all Phase as GTV_All - Contours - Transfer All Contours (means you transfer contours in 0-90% to Average, you can see structures with ghost icon after you transfer)
-	...
-1. - Current Frame - Save DICOM RTstruct - select Average CT
+	... - 1.
+Save ITV in Average:
-	...
-OR 2. - click the save icon at the top - click Save DICOM RTstruct - select Average CT - input Series Description: ITV.
+				Select GTV_MD (don't select GTV_ALL) - select Average CT on the upper left corner - click the save icon at the top - click Save DICOM RTstruct - select Average CT - Q: Transfer Ghost Contours? - Select No (because 0-90% has those contours already and you don't care of them )
+				... - Q: Continue saving w/o including the 4 ghost contours? - Select Yes - input Series Description: ITV.
 Done.
-	需要两次save，第一次save到0%－90%里，会出来current frame这个选项；第二次save到ave里。再加上MD画的那个RTstructure，一共三个RT structures。
+(Don't need to save ITV on 0-90% series)
+	... - 2.
+Save ITV and GTV_All in 0-90%
+				XXX

 	... physicists will evaluate the ITV motion and export ITV.
 	*ITV is a single structure, while GTV has one structure for each phase (there are 10 phases in 4D)
 	----Export from MIM----